© Sarah Beesley – MHD Hons, Advanced Certificate in Herbal Medicine, Integrative Health Practitioner

 Minerals are the Spark Plugs of the Body

 You could liken minerals to being the spark plugs of the body.
 It doesn’t matter how big, new or flash the motor is, if the spark plugs are not able to plug in correctly there will be a problem.
 If 3 out of the 4 spark plugs work, the engine will limp along rather than operating at full speed.
-Almost all health conditions are the end result of a deficit of minerals or an inability to use minerals correctly, and many people have systems that are firing on 3 cylinders or less.
+Many health conditions are the end result of a deficit of minerals or an inability to use minerals correctly, and many people have systems that are firing on 3 cylinders or less.

 Metals and minerals cannot be created or destroyed.
 They are ‘elements’ and are arranged on the periodic table according to their atomic structure.
 Metals and minerals that have a similar external structure (or valence shell) are grouped together in rows (for example zinc, cadmium and mercury).
 This means they have a similar electrical structure on their outsides.